Late Rent Fees in Mississippi: Legal Limits, Grace Periods, and What a Landlord Can Charge

 Mississippi law does not require landlords to give a grace period before charging a late fee.
 Rent is due on the date stated in the lease, and a fee can apply the day after if the lease says so.

-Watch the difference between a grace period for the late fee and the separate notice period required before eviction.
+• Watch the difference between a grace period for the late fee and the separate three-day notice period before a nonpayment eviction.
 They are not the same thing.

 Does the fee have to be in the lease?

-The lease should state the amount or formula, when it triggers, and any grace period.
-Vague language can be hard to enforce.
+• The rental agreement should state the amount or formula, when it triggers, and any grace period.
+Vague language is harder to enforce.

-Keep copies of your lease, rent receipts, and any ledger the landlord provides.
-Disputes over fees often come down to who can document what.
+• Keep copies of your lease, rent receipts, and any ledger the landlord provides.
+Fee disputes come down to who can document what.

 How late fees interact with pay-or-quit notices and eviction